neumino/neumino.github.io/movies.md

-### Baahubali 2: The Conclusion
+### The Circle
-*Released on 2017-04-27, vote average 7.7*
+*Released on 2017-04-27, vote average 5.1*

-When Mahendra, the son of Bahubali, learns about his heritage, he begins to look for answers.
-His story is juxtaposed with past events that unfolded in the Mahishmati Kingdom.
+A young tech worker takes a job at a powerful Internet corporation, quickly rises up the company&#39;s ranks, and soon finds herself in a perilous situation concerning privacy, surveillance and freedom.
+She comes to learn that her decisions and actions will determine the future of humanity.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/PJ-mIEZMJes?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/QUlr8Am4zQ0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>